GregKanczes/hello-world/README.md

 # hello-world
 My first repository

-THis is some text in the readme file, in the readme-edits branch.
+This is some text in the readme file, in the readme-edits branch.